-Acceptable materials for private driveways and other vehicular traffic, include asphalt, concrete, and pre-cast concrete pavers.
+Acceptable materials for private driveways and other vehicular traffic, include asphalt, concrete with 2% color to prevent starkness, and pre-cast concrete pavers.
 In service and utility areas and for pedestrian trails that are away from main vehicular traffic, asphalt, decomposed granite and crushed stone with cement treatment will be acceptable subject to review by the SPDRC.